rafaeldalsenter/jupyter-notebooks/README.md

-# scraping-ecommerce-notebook
+# jupyter-notebooks

-A simple example of Jupyter notebook to get price data from an e-commerce 😜
+Some Jupyter notebooks 😜